DPRM: A Plug-in Doob h transform-induced Token-Ordering Module for Discrete Diffusion Models: Experiment Details and Mechanism Controls

 \paragraph{Per-rank accuracy.} \Cref{fig:prism_per_rank} breaks down accuracy by survivor rank.
 Rank~1 corresponds to the highest-scored trajectory after the final pruning stage.
 DPRM-Prism outperforms the baseline at every rank, with the largest absolute gap at Rank~4 ($+10.2$pp), indicating that DPRM produces better-quality lower-ranked survivors as well.
 This is consistent with DPRM improving the overall exploration profile rather than merely sharpening the top candidate.

 \paragraph{NFE analysis.} \Cref{fig:prism_nfe} provides two complementary views of inference cost.
 The left panel plots voted accuracy against mean NFE on a log scale, with reference points from the original Prism paper (LLaDA-2.0-mini, N$=$1 and Best-of-16).
-Both Prism and DPRM-Prism substantially outperform these baselines, and DPRM-Prism achieves higher accuracy at moderate additional NFE cost.
-The right panel shows the per-sample NFE distributions: DPRM-Prism's distribution is shifted rightward by the ordering overhead, but the two distributions have comparable spread.
+DPRM-Prism improves accuracy relative to the matched confidence-order Prism baseline, but it also shifts the method rightward on the cost axis.
+The right panel shows the per-sample NFE distributions: DPRM-Prism's distribution is shifted rightward by the ordering overhead, while the two distributions have comparable spread.

-\paragraph{NFE overhead.} The $\times 1.76$ NFE increase of DPRM-Prism over the baseline originates entirely from the DPRM ordering layer: at each unmasking step, Soft-BoN evaluates multiple candidate token orderings before selecting one.
-The Prism search scaffold (HTS branching, SVF calls, pruning events) is completely unchanged.
-In exchange for this overhead, DPRM-Prism improves voted accuracy by $+1.44$pp and any-of-4 accuracy by $+1.97$pp. The NFE per SVF call remains identical ($29$), confirming that the verification budget is unaffected.
+\paragraph{NFE overhead and compact cost-quality sweep.} The $\times 1.76$ NFE increase of DPRM-Prism over the full GSM8K baseline originates in the DPRM ordering layer: at each unmasking step, Soft-BoN evaluates multiple candidate token orderings before selecting one.
+The Prism search scaffold (HTS branching, SVF calls, pruning events) is unchanged, and the NFE per SVF call remains identical (\(29\)), so the comparison isolates a quality--cost trade-off for the ordering controller rather than a free accuracy gain.
+We also include a higher-budget confidence-only control on the same \(250\)-example diagnostic split.
+It improves over the default confidence row but remains below DPRM-Prism on both rank-1 and any-of-4 accuracy, while using less NFE than DPRM.

-\paragraph{Interpretation.} The DPRM-Prism results confirm that the plug-in ordering principle transfers cleanly from training-time interventions (DPRM-DMPO) to test-time scaling.
-Because the Prism scaffold handles trajectory-level search while DPRM handles token-level ordering, the two modules compose naturally: DPRM improves the quality of each unmasking decision, and the hierarchical search propagates these gains through the pruning tree.
-The consistent improvement across all rank positions suggests that DPRM's benefit is not limited to the final selection step but improves the entire generation trajectory.